I got this error while trying to

-To write text to a file using Python, you can either append text or overwrite all existing contents with new text.
+To write (or save) text to a file using Python, you can either append text or overwrite all existing contents with new text.

 To append text, open the file in